Partners for Peace has two important goals:

 - We work to end personal, institutional, and cultural violence

 Partners for Peace was formed from the collaborative merger of Spruce Run and Womancare on October 1, 2013.
 Spruce Run was the first domestic violence project in Maine and just the third in the country when we incorporated in 1973.
 Womancare was incorporated in the State of Maine in 1979.
-Since then, we’ve grown to an agency with a paid staff of over 20 and comprehensive services for people affected by abuse.
+Since then, we’ve grown to an agency of more than 25 paid staff, offering inclusive and comprehensive services for people affected by abuse.
 We are grateful for the goodwill and contributions of the people of Penobscot and Piscataquis Counties and beyond who help fund our work and who serve as volunteers in countless capacities.

 Our services are free and are designed to help each individual think through and understand their options, make informed decisions, and achieve and maintain safety, autonomy, and self-sufficiency.View Our Services

 Partners for Peace is a private, nonprofit 501(c)3 organization, funded primarily by the Maine Department of Health & Human Services, United Way of Eastern Maine, Maine Housing, and the generous donations of people and businesses in the communities we serve.
 Partners for Peace is a member in good standing of the Maine Coalition to End Domestic Violence, the statewide coalition of domestic violence projects.